ajiiz/ajiiz/README.md

 * I like *electronic music, swimming, photography and coding of course.*
 * *Arizona Green Tea and Coke enthusiast*.

-Let's deploy our ideas together, reach me out!
+Let's deploy our ideas together, reach out to me!

 ## Tech stack